stheine/check-types-2/README.md

 #### Batch operations

-* `check.apply(things, predicates)`:
+* `check.map(things, predicates)`:
-  Applies each value from the `things` array to the corresponding predicate and returns the array of results.
+  Maps each value from the `things` array or object to the corresponding predicate and returns the array or object of results.
   Passing a single predicate
-  instead of an array
+  instead of an array or object
-  applies all of the values
+  maps all of the values
   to the same predicate.

-* `check.map(things, predicates)`:
-  Maps each value from the `things` object to the corresponding predicate and returns an object containing the results.
-  Supports nested objects.
-  Passing a single predicate
-  instead of an object
-  applies all of the values
-  to the same predicate,
-  ignoring nested objects.

 * `check.all(results)`:
   Returns `true`
-  if all the result values are true in an array (returned from `apply`) or object (returned from `map`).
+  if all the result values are true in an array or object returned by `map`.

-* `check.any(predicateResults)`:
+* `check.any(results)`:
   Returns `true`
   if any result value is true
-  in an array (returned from `apply`) or object (returned from `map`).
+  in an array or object
+  returned by `map`.

 #### Some examples